-“Would be great if we have this feature…”
+“Would be great if you have this feature…”

-“Could you let me know when will we have this feature…”
+“Could you let me know when when will you release this feature…”

 That’s why we decided to make our own roadmap for Holistics customers, which is an important move to empower them and treat them as the true companions in our journey of business intelligence.
 Today, we are proud to publicly share our roadmap as well as why we do it and how we do it.